Living with Fibromyalgia

 In 2013, Morgan Freeman spoke out about his personal struggles with Fibromyalgia, describing the pain as “Excruciating”.
 More recently, Lady Gaga cancelled her European Tour because of “severe physical pain that has impacted her ability to perform”.

 Darren added, “Fibromyalgia limits the small things that you used to be able to do.
-Things like bending down to play with your kids, doing your shoes up, cuddling up to your wife, or just taking walk without stopping every 30 metres”.
+Things like bending down to play with your kids, doing your shoes up, cuddling up to your wife, or just taking a walk without stopping every 30 metres”.

 For more information visit Fibromyalgia Action UK.